Haloking1212/csc_honorsV3/README.md

 # csc_honorsV3

-## This is an prototype UI application to help blind people get around the city and purchase food
+## This is a prototype UI application to help blind people get around the city and purchase food

 ### step one download the Qt enviorment